ROTC students at Old Dominion subdued and killed the shooter who killed 1 person, wounded 2

 Within a matter of less than 10 minutes, the call came in, officers arrived and they determined the shooter was dead, the chief said.

 Lt.
-Col. Jimmy Delongchamp, public information officer for the U.S. Army Cadet Command at Fort Knox, Kentucky, told The Associated Press that two people wounded are members of the Army Reserve Officers’ Training Corps at ODU.
+Col. Jimmy Delongchamp, public information officer for the U.S. Army Cadet Command at Fort Knox, Kentucky, told The Associated Press that the two people wounded are members of the Army ROTC at ODU.

 “We will continue to coordinate with the university and law enforcement agencies as they investigate the incident,” Delongchamp said in a brief telephone interview.
 “There’s still a lot more stuff we have to work out.”

-Note: This story has been updated to correct the spelling of Fatmatu Jalloh's surname.